mivano/azure-cost-cli/README.md

 In the example above, we look for resources in either `yourresourcegroup` or `myresourcegroup` and having a tag named `owner` with the value `me`.

+Filters are passed along to the Cost API, so less data is retrieved.
+Compared to the query, where the data is queried with a JMESPATH expression and can be projected as well.

+Multiple filters are combined with an `and` expression, while the values are split by the `;` and used as an `or`.

 ## Query

 Use the `--query` to specify a [JMESPath](https://jmespath.org) expression.
 This allows you to filter the results.
 For example, to get the yesterday cost of the subscription, you can use the following query: